fenago/machine-learning/lab_guides/lab_9.md

 - AdaBoost: A very successful example of boosting methods.

 After learning many interesting and very useful machine learning classifiers, a good question to ask is “Is there a way to combine them?”.
 Thankfully the answer is yes!
-In this chapter we learn several ways to build stronger classifiers by combining weaker ones.
-The methods we learn in this chapter are bagging and boosting.
+In this lab we learn several ways to build stronger classifiers by combining weaker ones.
+The methods we learn in this lab are bagging and boosting.
 In a nutshell, bagging consists on constructing a few classifiers in a random way and putting them together.
 Boosting, on the other hand, consists of building these models in a smarter way, by picking each model strategically to focus on the previous models’ mistakes.
-One of the most popular examples of boosting is the AdaBoost algorithm (Adaptive Boosting), which we study at the end of the chapter.
+One of the most popular examples of boosting is the AdaBoost algorithm (Adaptive Boosting), which we study at the end of the lab.

 #### Pre-reqs:
 - Google Chrome (Recommended)